 Calls to the Contact Centre

 The Contact Centre is the First Point of Contact (FPoC) for all general enquiries, for the public and members of staff by telephone.
 It provides information on records and services alike, and refers customers to other institutions, record offices and archives as appropriate.
-The link below provides details of the number of calls received and answered during 2018–19 and 2019–20.
+The link below provides details of the number of calls received and answered and is updated on a monthly basis.
 Content provided in this section is additional to that required by the Government’s transparency commitments.

 Complaints feedback (details of complaints will appear two to three months in arrears)

 Complaints feedback: 2019–2020

 - Our staff